 Welcome Home Program

-All 13 YMCAs have fitness centers with up to date cardiovascular and strength equipment, free weights, a variety of group exercise classes, and qualified staff available to set up appropriate individual exercise/rehabilitation programs in communication as needed with any medical professionals (physicians, physical therapists, nurses, etc) who may have been involved previously, in or outside of the V.A. system.
-Twelve of the 13 YMCAs also feature swimming pools and gymnasiums.
+All 12 participating YMCAs have fitness centers with up-to-date cardiovascular and strength equipment, free weights, a variety of group exercise classes and qualified staff available to set up appropriate individual exercise/rehabilitation programs in communication as needed with any medical professionals (physicians, physical therapists, nurses, etc.) who may have been involved previously, in or outside of the V.A. system.
+Eleven of the 12 YMCAs also feature swimming pools and gymnasiums.

 The program includes a full year of membership, free of charge, with funding provided by the Charlestown YMCA of the YMCA of Greater Boston.
 Participants must apply to the Charlestown YMCA regardless of which YMCA they wish to join.
 Please click here for an application form.
 Once accepted, an intake/orientation session with a fitness expert at the YMCA of Greater Boston location of their choice will be scheduled.

 For more information on the Welcome Home program, please contact Jim Cimmino, Director of Membership Sales & Service at the Charlestown YMCA.

 We sponsor five (5) active duty military families to camp each year (1 Army, 1 Navy, 1 Air Force, 1 Marine and 1 Coast Guard).
 Each family is provided a free one week vacation to Sandy Island Family camp in NH which includes the lodging, meals and activities for the week.
 Through the program we sponsor the immediate family members of the military person selected regardless of family size (last year we sent a family of 7).
 Contact Steve Telesmanick for more information.